wp-plugins/adrotate/readme.txt

 **Some Features**

-* Super easy management of ads, groups and blocks of ads
+* Super easy management of ads and groups of ads
+* Automated Javascript cycles of ads with Dynamic Groups
+* Have your advertisers add/edit/manage their own ads
-* GeoLocation for adverts
+* Geo location for adverts
-* Works with Google Ads and most other referrer/ad programs
+* Works with Google Ads and most other referrer/ad servers
 * Integrates with [Broadstreet Ads](http://www.broadstreetads.com/)
-* Get email notifications when your ads need you (AdRotate Pro)
+* Get email notifications when your ads need you
 * Perfectly suited for any size of advertisement, including 125x125, 468x60, 729x90, 160x600 and much more
-* Simple to use stats so you can follow which ad is working the best
+* Simple to use stats so you can follow which ad is working the best, worst
+* Daily and monthly stats
-* Couple ads to users so that user can follow his personalized stats (AdRotate Pro)
+* Couple ads to users so that user can follow his personalized stats
-* Advertisers can easily contact you from their dashboard (AdRotate Pro)
+* Advertisers can easily contact you from their dashboard
 * Track how many times a banner is clicked and show it's Cick-Through-Ratio
 * Put random, or selected, banners in pages or posts
 * Preview banners on edit
-* Advanced time schedules and restrictions (AdRotate Pro)
+* Advanced time schedules and restrictions
-* CSV Exports of statistics (AdRotate Pro)
+* CSV Exports of statistics
 * Multiple groups per banner location
 * Unlimited widgets
-* Adblocks (blocks of small banners)
+* Adblocks (blocks of banners)
 * Auto disable ads after X views / clicks / period of time
 * Warns you on the dashboard when ads are about to expire
 * Use shortcodes, widgets or PHP to put ads on your site